John Colgan: Life

-The second volume of the series, entitled Trias Thaumaturga, etc., appeared at Louvain in 1647.
+The second volume of the series, entitled Acta Triadis Thaumaturgae (The Acts of a Wonder-Working Triad), appeared at Louvain in 1647.
 It deals with the three great national saints of Ireland, Patrick, Brigid, and Columbcille.
-In it are contained seven of the ancient lives of St. Patrick, five of St. Columba, and six of St. Brigid.
-For a long time the Trias Thaumaturga was nearly the only source of information on St. Patrick, and even since the Whitley Stokes edition of the Vita Tripartita (Rolls Series), Colgan's work cannot be dispensed with.
-Colgan gives a Latin version of the Vita Tripartita which represents a different text from that edited by Stokes; Colgan's manuscript seems to have entirely disappeared.
+For a long time the Trias Thaumaturga was nearly the only source of information on St. Patrick.
+Colgan's former teacher, Thomas Fleming, now Archbishop of Dublin defrayed most of the expense.
+Colgan's manuscript seems to have entirely disappeared.

 Besides the "Lives" in the Trias Thaumaturga, there are also contained in this volume many valuable "Appendices", dealing with the ecclesiastical antiquities of Ireland, and critical and topographical notes, which, though not always correct, are of assistance to the student.
-In 1655 he published at Antwerp a life of Duns Scotus, in which he undertook to prove that this great Franciscan doctor was born in Ireland, and not in Scotland, as was then frequently asserted.
-In the Bibliotheca Franciscana Colgan is said to have died in 1647, but this is evidently a mistake, as a note in his work on Duns Scotus proves clearly that he was alive in 1655.
+In 1655 he published at Antwerp a life of Duns Scotus, in which he undertook to prove that this great Franciscan doctor was born in Ireland, and not in England, as was then asserted.

-In 1652 Colgan resigned as a professor, dying at St. Anthony's, Leuven, on 15 January 1658.
+In 1652 Colgan resigned as a professor, dying at St. Anthony's, Leuven, on 15 January 1658 aged 66.

 Works

-Colgan's work on Irish hagiology is of undoubted value.
-Though unfortunately of very weak constitution, he was a man of great ability and industry, and with a sound critical sense.
-His knowledge of the Irish language enabled him to turn to good account the vast collection of manuscripts (now for the greater part lost) which had been collected at the instigation of Ward, while his acquaintance with the traditions existing among the native Irish of his time, about the various names of persons and places, gave him an advantage over writers of the present day.
-Colgan, though a fluent Irish speaker, had not, and from the nature of things could not have, a knowledge of the grammatical forms of Old Irish and Middle Irish.
-Hence his judgments about the dating of the manuscripts and about the meaning of certain difficult expressions ought not to be put forward as irreversible.
-In other words, Colgan should be judged by the criteria of his time; from this point of view his work on the ecclesiastical history of Ireland is unequalled.
-But his opinions are not decisive.
-The Colgan Heritage Weekend is held annually in Carndonagh, Co.
-Donegal, his home place, at the end of June.
+Colgan wrote a substantial body of work on Irish hagiology, drawing on both Ward's collection of manuscripts and his own familiarity with Irish tradition.
+Many of the manuscripts in question were lost around the time of the French Revolution, and in some cases Colgan's work provides the only surviving copy.
+The 1913 Catholic Encyclopedia praises Colgan's ability, industry, and critical sense; Seamus Deane calls him one of the more "scientific" historians of his time.